egonw/commons-dws-public/vault/open-notebook.commons.pamrein.2024.04.18.md

 ## Daily report (What did I learn?)

 **How to use JupyterLab on the cluster**
-1. start the correct environment and jupyter lab
+1. start the correct environment and jupyter lab (Maybe you want also activate a specific environment with `poetry shell`)
 ```bash
 srun --partition=pibu_el8 --cpus-per-task=10 --mem=30G --time=10:00:00 --pty /bin/bashun
 micromamba activate jup_lab